TrustPlatform Identity Management

 Stored Data

-The data stored with applicant depend on what was processed by DIS.
+The identity data of the onboarded persons are stored in database records called applicant in the TrustPlatform.
+The contents of this data depend on what was processed by Digital Identity Service (DIS).
 It can contain following:

 • selfie image, images used for liveness check